sksoumik/ai_ml/README.md

 **ReLu is** faster to compute than the **sigmoid** function, and its derivative **is** faster to compute.
 This makes a significant difference to training and inference time for neural networks.

 Main benefit is that the derivative/gradient of ReLu is either 0 or 1, so multiplying by it won't cause weights that are further away from the end result of the loss function to suffer from the vanishing gradient.

+### Benefits of Batch Normalization

+*the input values for the hidden layer are normalized*

+The idea is that, instead of just normalizing the inputs to the network, we **normalize the inputs to *layers within* the network**.
+It’s called “batch” normalization because during training, we normalize each layer’s inputs by using the mean and variance of the values in the current mini-batch (usually zero mean and unit variance).

+1. **Networks train faster** — Each training *iteration* will actually be slower because of the extra calculations during the forward pass and the additional hyperparameters to train during back propagation.
+However, it should converge much more quickly, so training should be faster overall.
+2. **Allows higher learning rates** — Gradient descent usually requires small learning rates for the network to converge.
+And as networks get deeper, their gradients get smaller during back propagation so they require even more iterations.
+Using batch normalization allows us to use much higher learning rates, which further increases the speed at which networks train.

 ### What is weight decay